transmuteAI/implicit-networks/README.md

 # Implicit Equivariance in Convolutional Networks

 #### 1. Overview [[Paper]](https://arxiv.org/pdf/2111.14157.pdf)
-This repository consists of the official implementation of the paper "Implicitly Equivariant Networks (IEN)".
+This repository consists of the official implementation of the paper "[Implicit Equivariance in Convolutional Networks](https://arxiv.org/abs/2111.14157)".
 Standard CNNs are inherently equivariant under translations, however they are not equivariant under other transformations such as rotation and change in scale.
-IEN induce equivariance in the different layers of a standard CNN model by optimizing a multi-objective loss function that combines the primary loss with an equivariance loss term.
+In our works we induced equivariance implicitly in the different layers of a standard CNN model by optimizing a multi-objective loss function.
 More details can be found [here](https://arxiv.org/abs/2111.14157).

 #### 2. Dependencies